Subdomain Discovery

 Limitations

-- Passive sources only — NetSpecter does not brute-force subdomains.
-Subdomains that have never had a certificate and do not match the 35 common prefixes will not be found.
-For comprehensive subdomain enumeration, active tools such as
+- Passive enumeration only — NetSpecter does not brute-force subdomains.
+Subdomains that have never had a certificate issued will not be found through the CT log sources.
+For comprehensive active enumeration, tools such as

-amassorsubfinderare more thorough. - CT log coverage — not all certificates are indexed by all CT logs at the same speed.
-Very recently issued certificates may not appear immediately.
+amassorsubfinderare more thorough. - CT log coverage — not all certificates are indexed at the same speed across providers.
+Very recently issued certificates may not appear immediately in either source.

-- Historical vs active — CT log results include historical subdomains that may no longer be live.
-The DNS probe confirms active subdomains, but CT log entries should be verified manually if currency matters.
+- Historical vs active — CT log results include subdomains that may no longer be live.
+The live probe phase identifies which are currently reachable, but

 - Wildcard certificates — a wildcard certificate (